Bold Living. Bold Leading.

 Learning activities include:

-social benefits of moving, creating, and sharing with others
+social benefits - moving, creating, and sharing with others

-psychological benefits of increased body image and awareness of outside influences effecting body image
+psychological benefits - increased body image and capacity for

 BREATH IS LIFE- We tap into the most basic function of the body, Breath, and its power to connect us in an open, empathetic way to ourselves, to others, and to our environment.

-CLAIM YOUR SPACE - Kinesphere is the amount of space we take up without taking a step.
-This class explores our relationship to kinesphere, asking, "How do I relate to the Space around me, and how do I fill into it, or retreat from it, in different situations?
-How can my body work, functionally and expressively, to propel me more boldly into my world?"
+CLAIM YOUR SPACE - Kinesphere the space we flll without taking a step.
+In this class, we ask, "How do I relate to the Space around me, and how do I fill INTO it, or retreat FROM it, in different situations, and why does that matter?

 PEACEFUL WARRIOR - Participants explore the full spectrum of Weight Efforts, from Light Weight to Strong Weight.
 Discussions help identify cultural values and individual assumptions about movement to help participants make more conscientious choices about how to relate to, and assert, their physical mass.